richard-eman/Todo-Full-Stack/scribbles.md

     - need to stringify and parse json files (in db functions or in that other file we used?).

 make that one api thing work (get tasks)

+## What have I done so far?
+(31st July 20)

+made api route with superAgent made db function using route gets body with db data as response
+I set local state with data from db on v. server.

+## Qs

+did I set up redux (it's components(reducer etc))?
+I should plan and design things

+How does rebase make commit history cleaner?
+Can ask Eddie.
+I think he told me during foundations but yeah lol (combining commits like for testing).

+## ToDo for the ToDo List web app

+Find where I made designs in notebook list components set components make all tasks display
+I'd like edit tasks to do a hash route I think delete will make window show above everything else